autcn/SiS.Communcation/README.md

 }
 ```

-Add the hander to http server:
+Add the handler to http server:
 ``` CSharp
 _httpServer.Handlers.Add(new MyHttpHandler());
 ```